Anushka-shukla/Trace-Case/README.md

 1. Clone the repository.
 2. Open in Intellij IDEA or Eclipse
-3. Run <b>CoronavirusTrackerApplication.java<b> located at src/main/java/com/company/coronavirustracker/
+3. Run <b>CoronavirusTrackerApplication.java</b> located at src/main/java/com/company/coronavirustracker/
 4. Open http://localhost:8090/ in your browser.
 You'll be able to see the web app running as follows:

 ![alt text](https://github.com/Anushka-shukla/Trace-Case/blob/main/images/img.jpeg)